 These books make perfect gifts for anyone who loves Italy, is planning a trip, or just enjoys armchair travel.
 Of course you might want to buy a couple for yourself as well.
+As an Amazon Associate I earn from qualifying purchases, which helps defer the cost of bringing you this free information.

 - Dream of Venice Coffee Table Books are beautifully illustrated coffee table books that make the perfect gift for anyone who loves the romantic city of Venice.